 - Our services must also take into account diverse groups of service users irrespective of race, age, gender, sexual orientation, disability, religion, marital status, gender reassignment and/or pregnancy/maternity. - In April 2015 the Scottish Government added Integration Joint Boards (IJBs) to the Equality Act 2010 (Specific Duties) (Scotland) Amendment Regulations 2015.
 This places a duty on our IJB to consult on how the policies and decisions made affect the people who are protected under the Equality Act.
 This amendment requires our IJB to publish a set of equality outcomes and a report on progress it has made to mainstream the equality duty by the 30 April 2016. - We will produce a set of equality outcomes and a mainstreaming report to meet the requirements of the legislation.
 We will consult with a variety of stakeholders to identify equality issues and develop our equality outcomes to complement the priority themes and care group action plans indicated in our Strategic Plan.
-In order to meet our equality outcomes we will produce a set of actions and indicators to ensure that our performance is transparent to all our service users and other stakeholders. - We will also ensure new or revised policies, strategies and services are equality impact assessed to identify any unmet needs, and to provide a basis for action to improve services where appropriate.
-It is also an important tool in our overall endeavours to improve effectiveness and efficiency in responding to health inequalities and improving health.
-An equality impact assessment has been undertaken for this Plan. - To measure our performance we will publish our equality outcomes and information in an accessible format for the public, to show that we have complied with the Equality legislation.
+In order to meet our equality outcomes we will produce a set of actions and indicators to ensure that our performance is transparent to all our service users and other stakeholders. - We will also ensure new or revised policies, strategies and services are equality impact assessed to identify any unmet needs, and to provide a basis for action to improve services where appropriate. - To measure our performance we will publish our equality outcomes and information in an accessible format for the public, to show that we have complied with the Equality legislation.